kbali1297/Pedestrian_sim/README.md

-# Ped_Sim-Cellular-Automata-
+# Pedestrian Sim
-A GUI based notebook for visualizing crowd simulation based on Cellular Automata Approach
+A GUI based notebook for visualizing crowd movement simulation based on Cellular Automata Approach

 ## Define Pedestrians(red) and Single Target
 A cell turns from empty state to pedestrian state after left mouse click.
 Multiple cells state can be toggled by hovering the mouse pressing left mouse button.